Beware: Windows 11 data wipe can leave personal info on disk

 However, it appears that resetting your Windows PC in this way often leaves behind traces of personal data in an easily accessible "Windows.old" folder, even though Windows claims it will remove all your personal files during the process.
 That's a significant problem, especially if you plan to sell an old PC and assume that resetting it back to factory defaults eliminates all trace of your personal information.

-This news comes to us courtesy of IT professional and Microsoft MVP (Most Valuable Professional) Rudy Ooms, who tested different permutations of the Windows 11 and Windows 10 21H1 (the Windows 10 update released in May 2021) data wiping tool.
+This news comes to us courtesy of IT professional and Microsoft MVP (Most Valuable Professional) Rudy Ooms, who tested different permutations of the Windows 11 and Windows 10 data wiping tool.

 Ooms found that in most cases Windows fails to remove everything, and instead preserves at least some user data in a Windows.old folder it creates on your hard drive.
 Microsoft's OneDrive is a big culprit here, as based on testing it appears that if you ever sign into OneDrive on your Windows PC and allow it to save files on your hard drive, some trace of those files will be left behind even after Windows wipes the PC.